Biggest remaining need for all 32 NFL teams

 Biggest need: Pass-catching tight end

 Pass-catching tight end has to be a priority because Joe Flacco loves throwing to tight ends.
-His 425 completions to tight ends over the past five years rank as the third-most in the NFL.
+His 425 completions to tight ends over the past five years rank as the third most in the NFL.
 Benjamin Watson, the Ravens' leading pass-catcher last season, is a free agent who might ultimately retire.
-The other tight ends on the roster, Maxx Williams and Nick Boyler, are better blockers than receivers.
+The other tight ends on the roster, Maxx Williams and Nick Boyle, are better blockers than receivers.
 Eric Ebron is the top available tight end in free agency, but he's drawing a lot of interest around the league. -- Jamison Hensley

 Cincinnati Bengals